April 26, 2025 5 min read

 Funerals are all about honoring the departed loved one in a way that not only keeps their memory alive but also gives comfort to those left behind.
 Many people find displaying images of the deceased to be an excellent way of doing just this, but finding the right funeral photo ideas to put on view at the service or funeral home can often be tricky.

-A funeral display could come in all sorts of forms; which is most appropriate will depend on the person you’re honoring.
-That being said, there are certain conventions that many people like to adhere to when developing their memorial display ideas.
+A funeral display can take many forms; the most appropriate one will depend on the person being honored.
+That being said, there are certain conventions to which many people prefer to adhere when developing their memorial display ideas.

-Photos of them with their children and other family members, at work, doing their hobbies, and generally living their lives are all popular choices, but anything that highlights an aspect of their personality is more than acceptable.
-You could even collate a few favourite pictures into a single photo collage, which can be hung in the home as a permanent reminder after the funeral is over.
+For example, photos of the deceased with their children and other family members, at work, engaging in hobbies, or simply enjoying everyday life are all popular choices.
+However, any image that highlights an aspect of their personality is more than appropriate.
+You could even compile a few favorite pictures into a single photo collage, which can be hung in the home as a lasting reminder after the funeral.

 Creating a customized photo album of your loved one takes the picture board idea and expands on it.
 These can feature as many photos as you wish and can be left on a memorial table at the service for people to look through.